 Drinking a protein shake or eating a meal with protein within 30 minutes of finishing your workout is crucial to muscle recovery for this reason.

-Make sure you are using a high quality protein powder, like IdealFit, that will get the job done.
+Make sure you are using a high quality protein powder that will get the job done.

 Roll Out the Pain!

 Foam rolling for a few minutes before and after a workout will really help with soreness… a lot.

 Using a foam roller can improve flexibility, muscle recovery, movement efficiency, inhibit overactive muscles, and ease pain.

 To put it simply, you get tiny knots around your muscles and foam rolling focuses on alleviating these knots to restore optimal muscle motion and function.
 If you want more detailed information, read my article on how to foam roll.